emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 # Ingest Data into MySQL

 EMQX supports integration with MySQL.
-You can save client messages and events to MySQL, or record the online status or online/offline of clients by using events to trigger the data update or removal.
+You can save MQTT messages and client events to MySQL, or record the online status or online/offline of clients by using events to trigger the data update or removal.

 {% emqxce %}
 :::tip